hiwonjoon/ICML2019-TREX/atari/README.md

 # Atari Experiments #

-This directory contains code and learned reward functions for "Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations".
+This directory contains PyTorch code and learned reward functions for "Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations".
 ICML 2019.

+If you prefer TensorFlow over PyTorch, see https://github.com/msinto93/T-REX-IRL for a good implementation.

 ## T-REX reward learning for Atari ##